Pato-99/RPi-stepper-motor-controller/README.md

 * Use at the end of the script or when you do not plan to use the motor again

 ### Plans for future

 * Add support for Nema 17 with A4988 driver
-* Introdouce acceleration methods
+* Introduce acceleration methods
 * Add support for radians
-* One day maybe universal package for controlling stepper motors...
+* One day, maybe universal package for controlling stepper motors...

+### Notes

+Rotation speed is always a bit lower than specified probably due to processor speed.
+It can vary on different RPi versions.